-How is it that some schools seem to have ongoing success with the smallest of campaign efforts while other schools can work as hard as ever but never seem to reap the result and cut-through they are looking for?
+How is it that some schools seem to have ongoing success with the smallest of campaign efforts, while other schools can work as hard as ever but never seem to reap the results and cut-through they are looking for?
 In my experience, the difference lies in the perception that your audience has about your school.
-Families may be hearing about your College and seeing your campaigns but are not considering your school as a viable option because of a negative perception or preconceived ideas they have about your school.
+Families may be hearing about your College and seeing your campaigns but they are not considering your school as a viable option because of a negative perception or preconceived ideas they have about your school.

-I have seen many schools waste their marketing money by pushing out advertising campaigns without an understanding of the perception that the local community has about their school.
+I have seen many schools waste their marketing money by pushing out advertising campaigns without understanding the perception the local community has about their school.
 Also, many schools lack a consolidated approach to their school marketing.
-Their advertising campaigns lack the punch and clarity needed to actually change their audience’s perceptions and grow your school’s market share because each campaign is pointing in a different direction.
+Their advertising campaigns lack the punch and clarity needed to change their audience’s perceptions and grow your school’s market share because each campaign is pointing in a different direction.

-A strong school branding strategy will have an extensive plan on how to “expand the pie” so to speak by using educational brand-building campaigns.
+A strong school branding strategy will have an extensive plan on how to “expand the pie”, so to speak, by using educational brand-building campaigns.
 An intentional effort is needed to change people’s perceptions about your school and increase market share from families that would not normally consider your school.
 These brand campaigns should be consistently delivered and updated as your brand evolves.

-A brand with clarity is sure about its brand identity (logo, corporate colours and fonts) and it’s differentiating uniqueness that enables families to choose your school over others.
+A brand with clarity is sure about its brand identity (logo, corporate colours and fonts) and its differentiating uniqueness that enables families to choose your school over others.